blue-company/ia-geral-blue/README.md

 ## License

-Kortix Subzero is licensed under the Apache License, Version 2.0.
+Kortix Agent0 is licensed under the Apache License, Version 2.0.
 See [LICENSE](./LICENSE) for the full license text.